-This is a standing committee that evolved from the Minority Task Force initiated by the president in 1989.
-The primary function of this committee is to act as a sounding board for new ideas, the channel for dissemination of information regarding multicultural issues, and a catalyst for dialogue, change and development in improving the campus climate, in both academics and student life.
+This is a standing committee that evolved from the Minority Task Force initiated by the Clarke president in 1989.
+The primary function of this committee is to act as a sounding board for new ideas, the channel for dissemination of information regarding equity and inclusion issues and initiatives, and a catalyst for dialogue, change and development in improving the campus climate, in both academics and student life.

-This committee reports to the president and its chair, who is the director of multicultural student services.
+This committee reports to the University president and its chair, who is elected from the committee membership.

 - Three faculty representatives elected by the Faculty Senate.

-- Two staff representatives appointed by the All College Staff Council.
+- Two staff representatives appointed by the Staff Assembly.

 - Two student representatives appointed by the officers of the Clarke Student Association.

-- The vice president for academic affairs and the vice president for student life will serve as ex-officio members.
+- The dean for academic affairs and the vice president for student life will serve as ex-officio members.

 Authority and Responsibility